This Is the Way the World Ends (Dexter): Plot

-Dexter spends the night floating in the waters off Miami and is rescued by a passing migrant boat.
+Dexter (Michael C. Hall) spends the night floating in the waters off Miami and is rescued by a passing migrant boat.
 Homicide is called to a double murder scene that turns out to be Travis' hideout.
 Inside, Dexter sees a depiction of the last tableau with his face painted in as the face of The Beast, and defaces the face with a hammer before anyone else can see it.

-Batista informs Quinn that he has put in for a transfer for Quinn due to his increasing irresponsibility, to which Quinn objects and storms out.
-Louis asks Masuka if he can have a full-time position at Metro once his internship ends.
+Batista (David Zayas) informs Quinn (Desmond Harrington) that he has put in for a transfer for Quinn due to his increasing irresponsibility, to which Quinn objects and storms out.
+Louis (Josh Cooke) asks Masuka (C. S. Lee) if he can have a full-time position at Metro once his internship ends.
 When Masuka asks him, "What about your video game?"
 Louis replies that it "just doesn't seem important any more" while looking past Masuka at Dexter.
-Debra tells Dexter he must return to the abandoned church to wrap up forensics.
-Travis sees that the police have found his hideout, so he retreats to Dexter's apartment.
-Travis hears Jamie in the home with Harrison.
+Debra (Jennifer Carpenter) tells Dexter he must return to the abandoned church to wrap up forensics.

+Travis (Colin Hanks) sees that the police have found his hideout, so he retreats to Dexter's apartment.
+Travis hears Jamie (Aimee Garcia) in the home with Harrison.
 Realizing that Harrison is Dexter's son, Travis decides to use the boy as his sacrificial lamb in his final act to bring about the end of the world.
 Debra dispatches officers to skyscrapers in downtown Miami on a hunch that this is where the final tableau will be executed.
 Dexter attends Harrison's Noah's Ark play, after which Travis abducts Harrison.
 Dexter knows which skyscraper Travis has chosen, and arrives moments before Travis can sacrifice Harrison.
 Travis releases Harrison when Dexter feigns injecting himself with his tranquilizers.
 Dexter surprises Travis and beats him unconscious.
 Homicide arrives after the officer on guard fails to respond via radio and they find him dead with no sign of Travis.

 Debra rushes into her therapist's office and recounts that Dexter actually said, "I love you" to her, and decides she wants to tell him she is in love with him.
 Travis awakens on Dexter's table at the abandoned church and proclaims that he was doing God's work.
 Deb goes to the church unannounced and sees Dexter kill Travis.
 Dexter hears someone gasp, looks up and sees his sister, and says "Oh God."

+Production

+Development

+The episode was written by Scott Buck and Wendy West, and directed by John Dahl.
+This was Buck's 14th writing credit, West's seventh writing credit, and Dahl's 11th directing credit.

 Reception

-The season six finale garnered 2.23 million viewers at 9 p.m. and 2.71 million viewers for the night, the series' best telecast of the year and highest-rated night.

-The episode received mixed reviews from critics.
-Out of 15 reviews of the episode indexed by Metacritic, five were negative, six were mixed, and four were positive.
-Some critics did, however, point out the final scene of the episode for particular praise.
-IGN reviewer Matt Fowler claimed "The Season 6 finale just might give the show a new beginning", and praised the episode for the shocking final scene, awarding the episode an 8.5/10 (the second-highest score of the sixth season by IGN reviewers).
+Viewers

+In its original American broadcast, "This Is the Way the World Ends" was seen by an estimated 2.23 million household viewers with a 1.0 in the 18–49 demographics.
+This means that 1 percent of all households with televisions watched the episode.
+This was a 16% increase in viewership from the previous episode, which was watched by an estimated 1.92 million household viewers with a 0.9 in the 18–49 demographics.